Colby College

-Colby College is a private liberal arts college in Waterville, Maine.
-It was founded in 1813 as the Maine Literary and Theological Institution, then renamed Waterville College after the city where it resides.
-The donations of Christian philanthropist Gardner Colby saw the institution renamed again to Colby University before settling on its current title, reflecting its liberal arts college curriculum.
+Colby College is a private liberal arts college in Waterville, Maine, United States.
+Founded in 1813 as the Maine Literary and Theological Institution, it was renamed Waterville College in 1821.
+The donations of Christian philanthropist Gardner Colby saw the institution renamed again to Colby University before settling on its current title, reflecting its liberal arts college curriculum, in 1899.
 Approximately 2,000 students from more than 60 countries are enrolled annually.
 The college offers 54 major fields of study and 30 minors.

 Located in central Maine, the 714-acre Neo-Georgian campus sits atop Mayflower Hill and overlooks downtown Waterville and the Kennebec River Valley.
 Along with fellow Maine institutions Bates College and Bowdoin College, Colby competes in the New England Small College Athletic Conference (NESCAC) and the Colby-Bates-Bowdoin Consortium.
-In addition to Bates and Bowdoin, Colby is among the most selective liberal arts colleges in the country, and is considered a Little Ivy.

 History

 19th century

 On February 27, 1813, the Commonwealth of Massachusetts, led by Baptists, adopted a petition to establish the Maine Literary and Theological Institution.
 It was moved to Waterville, Maine, and used 179 acres of land donated by citizens.
-In 1818, trustees assigned the institution to Rev. Jeremiah Chaplin and classes began in a vacant Waterville home.
+In 1818, trustees assigned the institution to Jeremiah Chaplin and classes began in a vacant Waterville home.
 After Maine separated from Massachusetts in 1820, the first Maine legislature affirmed the Massachusetts charter for the institution, but made significant changes.
 Students could no longer be denied admission based on religion, the institution was prohibited from applying a religious test when selecting board members, and the trustees now had the authority to grant degrees.
 The Maine Literary and Theological Institution was renamed Waterville College on February 5, 1821, and four years later, the theological department was discontinued.
 In 1828 the trustees decided to turn the somewhat informal preparatory department of the college into a separate school named Waterville Academy (most recently called the Coburn Classical Institute).

-In 1833, Rev. Rufus Babcock became Colby's second president, and students formed the nation's first college-based anti-slavery society.
+In 1833, Rufus Babcock became Colby's second president.
+That same year, students formed the nation's first college-based anti-slavery society.
 In 1845, the college's first Greek Society was formed, a chapter of Delta Kappa Epsilon, which was followed by chapters of Zeta Psi in 1850 and Delta Upsilon in 1852.

 During the Civil War, many young men were called away from school to join the fight; from Waterville College, Richard C. Shannon, Henry C. Merriam, and Benjamin Butler.
 Twenty-seven Waterville College students perished in the war, and more than 100 men from the town.
 In the years following the war, as was the case at many American colleges, Waterville College was left with few students remaining to pay the bills and a depleted endowment.
 The college was on the verge of closing.